ShashankHebbar006/portfolio-website/README.md

-This is my personell portfolio which includes my introduction, projects and articles that I've drafted.
+This is my personal portfolio which includes my introduction, projects and articles that I've drafted.